entelect-incubator/.NET/Phase 3/Step 1/README.md

 Let's start with creating Validators for Customer Commands.

-Add a new class in Customer/Commands CreateCustomerCommandValidator.cs
+Add a new class in the folder Customer/Commands CreateCustomerCommandValidator.cs

 ```cs
 namespace Pezza.Core.Customer.Commands